massenandev/jest-test/README.md

   },
   ```

 It'll create a new folder called `coverage`.
-Open it and search for "index.html" ad open it on your browser.
+Open it and search for "index.html" and open it on your browser.
 It will show which code is not being tested.

 ## And have fun!